telldus/telldus-live-mobile-v3/README.md

 You can access the developer menu by shaking your device or by selecting "Shake Gesture" inside the Hardware menu in the iOS Simulator.
 You can also use the `Command ⌘ + D` keyboard shortcut when your app is running in the iPhone Simulator, or `Command ⌘ + M` when running in an Android emulator.

 [More info](https://facebook.github.io/react-native/docs/debugging.html)

+## Releasing

+### Android

+- find all the instructions for generating signed APK on [Generating Signed APK](https://facebook.github.io/react-native/docs/signed-apk-android.html)
+  - NOTE: You need to use `react-native run-android --configuration=release` instead of `react-native run-android --variant=release`, see [SO](http://stackoverflow.com/questions/41263330/error-running-react-native-run-android-variant-release-task-installreleasede)

 ## Split dependencies